 If the thought of coding freaks you out, you can also use Google’s Data Highlighter to mark up content with your mouse.
 (Note that your website will need to be set up with Google Search Console in order for this to work.)

 This is just of the tip of the iceberg when it comes to local SEO.
 Implementing the five local search tactics above will give you a head start on your competition.
+You can also avail of GMB optimization services from marketplaces like Fiverr.
 Get started today!

 For more on Social Media and how it is evolving check out our blog post Social Media Predictions for 2020 and Beyond.